-Although each student was incredibly unique in his/her needs academically, socially, and emotionally, all of my students were working on their reading skills.
+I spent my first year teaching as a Special Education teacher in a resource room setting.
+Although each student was incredibly unique in their needs academically, socially, and emotionally, all of my students were working on their reading skills.
 Many of them shared similar IEP goals of increasing reading fluency, reading comprehension, and reading level.
 But guess what?

 My students were in 5th grade, eleven and twelve years old, and the struggle was real.
-Being illiterate affects you very deeply in most educational settings.
+Being illiterate affects you very deeply in most, if not all, educational settings.
 Most subject-orientated/standard-based schools revolve around curriculums that teach from passages in textbooks for social studies, science, and mathematics.

 The embarrassment is palpable, and as the vocabulary got bigger and the font size got smaller, my students were ready to run out of the room screaming or shrink under their desks to hide from their peers.

 How can we help all learners feel empowered and supported in their journey towards literacy?
 Here’s a few ideas: